Kelechi-Okorie/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 File 9-add - adds two integers
 File 10-factorial - computes and prints factorial
-File 11-second_biggest.js - searches second biggest in a list of args
+File 11-second_biggest.js - searches second biggest in a list of args file 12-object.js - replaces the value 12 with 89